jesvijonathan/Ableton_Cracker/README.md

 2. Find your Ableton HWID, open Ableton, and press "Authorize Ableton offline".
 You will find your HWID.
 2. Open `config.json` and change the variables to fit your Ableton Live installation.
 Make sure to follow the json language, for example double slash in the file path.
 3. Save the file.
-4. Run `activate_ableton.py`, your Ableton should be patched and the `Authorize.auz` file should generate.
+4. Run `patch_ableton.py`, your Ableton should be patched and the `Authorize.auz` file should generate.
-5. Run Ableton, drag the `Authorize.auz` file into the activation Window
+5. Run Ableton, drag the `Authorize.auz` file into the Window
 6. You're done.
-Ableton Live is now activated.

-If there are any permission erros, its recommended to move the Ableton.exe into the same folder where `activate_ableton.py` is located.
+If there are any permission erros, its recommended to move the Ableton.exe into the same folder where `patch_ableton.py` is located.

 # Credits